 Our customers must have a bank account to receive Universal Credit.
 One of the biggest changes for many people will be managing the household income and budget on a monthly basis.
-From experience elsewhere with the introduction of full service there is a real possibility that the Association will suffer higher levels of arrears and bad debt write offs.
-The business plan assumes a bad debt write off of 3% each year.
+From current experience the introduction of full service has resulted in higher levels of arrears and bad debt write offs.
+The business plan assumes a bad debt write off of 2% each year.